Kevin-OpenSource-Labs/DEXMarketMaker/README.md

 #### d.
 Risk control component

-The component is responsible for risk control, include but not limited to hedge exposure, pnl monitoring, etc.
+The component is responsible for risk control, include but not limited to hedge exposure, pnl monitoring, etc

 ### 2.Installation